These are 6 questions investors never ask male founders

 Some investors deflect by telling founders they have to run the product by their wives.
 Michelle Abbs, who directs Babson College’s Miami WIN (“Women Innovating Now”) Lab, says the accelerator trains founders to reply by focusing on the numbers. “‘Yes, ask your wife,” the founders are taught to say, “and [in the meantime] let me tell you about the long-term return on investment for you.”

 In some cases, another approach could also help.
 Tyler Haney of Outdoor Voices (Fast Company Most Creative People 2017) created a new type of activewear for women.
 Investors initially pushed back, fearing the company wouldn’t be able to compete against Nike and Under Armor.
 So Haney began sending samples to the women in the investors’ offices–and sometimes to their wives.
-The excitement of those women demonstrated the company had legs, and Haney has now reportedly raised more than $64 million.
+The excitement of those women demonstrated the company had legs, and Haney has now raised $56.5 million.

 3. “Are you planning on starting a family?”

-Note: Correction: A previous version of this article misstated the amount of money Outdoor Voices has raised.